wildoperation/Disable-Password-Changed-Email-WordPress-Plugin/readme.txt

 This plugin has no settings.
 Just enable the plugin, and the outgoing admin notifications will be disabled.

+== Frequently Asked Questions ==

+= Will users still receive an email after they change their password? =

+Yes.
+This plugin disables the "Passowrd Changed" email that is sent to admins.
+Users still receive a notification.

 == Changelog ==

 = 1.0.0 =